Lynn Boylan: Career

 In 2005, Boylan moved to County Kerry while working as a coordinator for the Irish Wildlife Trust at Killarney National Park.
 That same year she joined Sinn Féin.

-Under her Irish-language name Lynn Ní Bhaoighealláin, she stood at the 2007 general election as the Sinn Féin candidate in the Kerry South constituency.
+Under her Irish-language name, Lynn Ní Bhaoighealláin, she stood at the 2007 general election as the Sinn Féin candidate in Kerry South.
 With only 3.5% of the first-preference votes, she was eliminated on the first count.
-At the 2009 local elections, she stood for the Killarney local electoral area of Kerry County Council, but was again unsuccessful.
+At the 2009 Kerry County Council election, she stood for the local electoral area of Killarney, but was again unsuccessful.
 She attributed her defeats to being an outsider: "As a Dub in Kerry the odds were stacked against me", she told The Irish Times in 2014.

 Boylan returned to Dublin in 2011 to work in Ballymun, for the Global Action Plan, an environmental initiative funded by Ballymun Regeneration.
 In 2010, she was appointed as chair of the advisory board of Safefood.

-In September 2013, Boylan was selected as the Sinn Féin candidate for the Dublin constituency at the 2014 European Parliament election.
-She then left her job, and as a candidate was paid a wage by Sinn Féin during the campaign.
+MEP: 2014–2019

+In September 2013, Boylan was selected as the Sinn Féin candidate for Dublin at the 2014 European Parliament election.
+She left her job, and as a candidate was paid a wage by Sinn Féin during the campaign.
 Boylan began her campaign "practically anonymous", according to Sinn Féin president Gerry Adams.
 By April, Boylan was still described by the Irish Independent newspaper as a "political unknown".
-Instead of raising her media profile, Boylan's campaign concentrated on canvassing, mostly door-to-door rather than the busier shopping centres.
-Despite the lack of media exposure, by late May the polls showed Boylan in the lead.
-In the election on 23 May, Boylan won 23.6% of the first preference votes, and was elected on the third count.
-As the election count pointed towards Boylan's win, the Fianna Fáil candidate Mary Fitzpatrick asked: "Who could have said somebody would come from nowhere, no track record in Dublin, and still take the lead and steal the first seat and probably have a surplus?".
+In the election on 23 May, Boylan won 23.6% of the first preference vote, and was elected on the third count.